MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Name

 Specifies one or more package names.
-Multiple names must be separated by commas.
+Multiple package names must be separated by commas.

 ```yaml
 Type: String[]